Overman King Gainer: Siberian Railroad Authority

-During her first appearance, Cynthia is simply an online gaming buddy of Gainer's hidden behind a virtual avatar.
-However, it is discovered later on that she is part of the Siberian Railroad forces, raised and favored by Kizz Munt.
-She is almost always eating candy and seems to treat piloting as a game, as well as dating.
+Initially Gainer's online gaming buddy with the handle "Queen," Cynthia is actually an elite Siberian Railway soldier, raised and favored by Kizz Munt.
+She is almost always eating candy and treats everything, including piloting and dating, as a game to conquer because of her sheltered upbringing.
 Her trademark whimsy and inability to take things seriously comes with major consequences, as she ends up hurting a Gainer later in the series during a friendly piloting competition between Overmen.
 Cynthia's natural piloting ability is said to have come from her mother, whose name is never mentioned; her only living relative appears to be Martina Lane.
 The shape-shifting Dominator is her Overman of choice.